Lionel Messi: 2012–2014: Record-breaking year and Messidependencia

-Messi scored a record-breaking 91 goals with Argentina (above) and Barcelona (below) in 2012.

 For the start of the 2012–13 season, Barcelona had virtually secured their La Liga title by the start of 2013.
-A double scored against Real Betis saw Messi becoming Barcelona's all-time top scorer in La Liga, and surpassed Gerd Müller's record of most goals scored in a calendar year; Messi would score a record 91 goals in all competitions for Barcelona and Argentina throughout 2012.
+A double scored against Real Betis saw Messi becoming Barcelona's all-time top scorer in La Liga, and surpassed Gerd Müller's record of most goals scored in a calendar year; Messi scored a record 91 goals in all competitions for Barcelona and Argentina throughout 2012.
 Messi again won the FIFA Ballon d'Or, becoming the first player in history to win the Ballon d'Or four times.
 He signed a new contract committing himself to the club through 2018, and wore the captain's armband for the first time in a league match against Rayo Vallecano.
-The team would win La Liga again that year, Messi's sixth, equalling Real Madrid's 100-point record of the previous season.
+(Note: Attributed to multiple references:) The team won La Liga again that year, Messi's sixth, equalling Real Madrid's 100-point record of the previous season.
 With 60 goals in all competitions, including 46 goals in La Liga, he finished the campaign as league top scorer in Spain and Europe for the second consecutive year, becoming the first player in history to win the European Golden Shoe three times.

 Messi's overall input into the team's attack had increased significantly.
 Whereas he contributed to 24% of the team's goals in their treble-winning campaign in 2008–09, this number rose to more than 40% by the end of the 2012–13 season.
 These statistics, as well as lopsided losses in the Champions League where Messi was unfit, gave credence to the notion of Messidependencia, Barcelona's perceived tactical and psychological dependence on their star player.

-To offset the load on Messi, Barcelona would sign Brazilian forward Neymar from Santos before the 2013–14 season.
-The team would win the Supercopa de España at the beginning of the season.
+To offset the load on Messi, Barcelona signed Brazilian forward Neymar from Santos before the 2013–14 season.
+The team won the Supercopa de España at the beginning of the season.
 Messi finished the campaign with his worst output in five seasons, though he still managed to score 41 goals in all competitions.
 For the first time in five years, Barcelona ended the season without a major trophy.